moble/PostNewtonian.jl/docs/src/interface/python.md

 # Using this package from Python

 While not quite as natural as calling Python code from Julia, it is very easy to call Julia code from Python.
 The process is essentially the same as using any other Python package, other than installing Julia itself and any dependencies *within* Julia that you may need (both of which are much easier than similar tasks in Python).

-!!! warning
+!!! warning "Be careful of using unicode in Python!"

-    This package uses Unicode *internally* and in many of the examples found in this documentation.
-However, every effort is made to ensure that *users* of this package can always use plain ASCII.
+    Every effort is made to ensure that *users* of this package can always use plain ASCII — even though this package uses Unicode *internally* and in many of the examples found in this documentation.
 For example, if keyword arguments are accepted as Unicode, ASCII equivalents are usually also accepted.
 Some function *names* are similarly in Unicode, but have ASCII equivalents.
 See the various functions' documentation for acceptable replacements.

     It can be dangerous to use Unicode in Python in particular.
     Python only accepts a small subset of Unicode — so that `M₁` for example is not valid input.
 And what it does accept is automatically ["NFKC normalized"](https://en.wikipedia.org/wiki/Unicode_equivalence#Normal_forms).